 One of NAD+'s many jobs is to assist your body in converting food into usable energy.
 The levels of NAD+ in our bodies drop as we age, resulting in reduced energy levels in general.
 Increased energy levels are one of the most visible benefits of supplementing with NMN because it is a precursor to NAD+.

-One of the most groundbreaking findings of the NMN research was its capacity to slow down and possibly reverse the effects of aging.
+Ageing and NMNOne of the most groundbreaking findings of the NMN research was its role in the aging process.
 NMN inhibits the expression of genes that influence aging and, as previously stated, increases SIRTS, which are anti-aging.

 According to Shin-ichiro Imai, NMN may boost adult human metabolism, making it similar to that of someone ten or twenty years younger.
 His research group is now looking at NMN in humans.